-For the 2010-2011 fiscal year, contracts have been signed with all but one of our unions.
+For the 2009-2010 fiscal year, contracts have been signed with all of our unions.
 Unions include: the Lincoln Police Union (LPU) representing police officers; the International Association of Firefighters (IAF) representing firefighters, the Amalgamated Transit Union (ATU) representing transit workers, the Public Association of Government Employees (PAGE) representing labor, trades, and clerical personnel, the City Employees Association (CEA) representing supervisory, highly technical, and professional personnel, and the Lincoln M Class Employees Association (LMCEA) representing upper management, administration and professional personnel.
-The LPU, IAF, and LMCEA contracts expire at the end of August, 2011.
-The CEA and ATU contracts expire at the end of August, 2012.
-The PAGE contract has been taken to the Nebraska Commission of Industrial Relations (CIR) for resolution.
+The LPU, IAF, ATU, CEA and PAGE contracts expire at the end of August, 2010.
+The LMCEA contract expires at the end of August, 2011.

-Since the inception of labor contracts in 1970, the City of Lincoln has been able to handle its labor relations in such a manner as to avoid interruptions, although it has been necessary to use the facilities of the Nebraska Commission of Industrial Relations on issues involving the International Association of Firefighters, International Brotherhood of Police Officers, and the Public Association of Government Employees.
+Since the inception of labor contracts in 1970, the City of Lincoln has been able to handle its labor relations in such a manner as to avoid interruptions, although it has been necessary to use the facilities of the Nebraska Commission of Industrial Relations on issues involving the International Association of Firefighters, International Brotherhood of Police Officers, and the union representing labor, trades, and clerical personnel.